 Written by Heather Rhine

-It may sound crazy, but it’s completely possible to travel carryon only for three weeks in Europe.
+It may sound crazy, but it’s completely possible to travel carryon only for three weeks in Europe once you have put together your travel capsule wardrobe.
 However, it does require a few expert tips and tricks.

 TFG reader Heather traveled to Europe for three weeks in early summer with less than 18 pounds (8 kg) packed in her travel backpack.
 She shares what she packed for visiting multiple climates and city styles.

 I’ve been traveling carryon only for years thanks to Travel Fashion Girl, but it’s introduced me to some great new things as well!
 I have under 8kg in my TLS Mother Lode Weekender Junior backpack and am about to travel to Iceland, Norway, and Croatia.
 I can change outfits from day to night and never repeat in the 21 days!

 This was a challenge as I needed to be able to handle several factors:

 - A day of cold weather hiking in Iceland

 - A possibility of cold rainy days or warm sunny days in Oslo and Bergen

 - Hvar beach party wear for warm weather

 Despite these challenges, I did it!
 Even better, there’s still so much room in my bag.
 While I keep thinking I can add more things, I have to remind myself that less is more.